QingFengTechnology/ImpostorDocs/docs/Server/WritePlugin.md

 # Writing a plugin

-Impostor has support for plugins.
+Impostor has support for plugins.\
 This document will help you to setup a development environment for writing a plugin.

 [[toc]]

-## 1. Install .NET SDK
+## Install .NET SDK

 Download and install the latest .NET SDK.

 https://dotnet.microsoft.com/download

-## 2. Create a C# project
+## Create a C# project

-The first step is creating a new C# project, it must be a **Class Library (.NET Standard)**.\
+The first step is creating a new C# project, it must be a <mark>Class Library (.NET Standard)</mark>.\
-The target framework can be any of those compatible with .NET 8, but we recommend sticking with **.NET 8.0**.
+The target framework can be any of those compatible with .NET 8, but we recommend sticking with <mark>.NET 8.0</mark>.

 For more information about compatibility, see [Microsoft Learn](https://docs.microsoft.com/en-us/dotnet/standard/net-standard).